Genrevvv/university.db/README.md

 * **Role Constraints**: The schema restricts users to predefined roles for people (instructor, classmate, other).
 This limits flexibility for users who may need to assign custom or additional roles.
 * **Lack of Triggers**: The design does not include triggers, which could be beneficial.
 For instance, users cannot directly INSERT data into the `instructors` or `classmates` views due to the absence of appropriate triggers to handle such operations.
-* **Single-user Limitation**: The schema is limited to being used by only one person, for it's designed to be a personal database for individual use.